National Mounted Warrior Museum

 About The National Mounted Warrior Museum

-Fort Hood/Fort Cavazos has a long standing history tied to mounted warfare, mounted soldiers, and the units that support them.
-Soon the post will be home to a state-of-the-art facility to share that heritage.
-The National Mounted Warrior Museum is located just outside the main gate, has completed Phase 1 construction.
-The museum offers over 12,000 square feet of permanent gallery space, over 1000 square feet of temporary exhibit space, and a 4,900 square foot rotunda.
-The facility sits on 17-acres adjacent to the 1st Cavalry Division Horse Detachment and is projected to open to the public in July of 2024.
+Fort Hood has a long-standing history tied to mounted warfare, mounted soldiers, and the units that support them.
+The National Mounted Warrior Museum opened in September 2024 and offers over 12,000 square feet of permanent gallery space, over 1000 square feet of temporary exhibit space, and a 4,900 square foot rotunda.
+The facility sits on 17-acres adjacent to the 1st Cavalry Division Horse Detachment.

-The heroism and challenges of the mounted warrior will be explored through an immersive exhibit gallery full of interactive encounters.
-The gallery will also feature vehicle displays with tanks, tank destroyers, aircraft, and modern-day fighting vehicles all displayed in dynamic scenes portraying real life actions.
-Visitors will be able to experience educational and interpretive programming, special events, and rotating exhibits that further explore untold stories of Soldiers’ lives to include the personal, social, and cultural challenges they overcame in service to our Nation.
+The heroism and challenges of the mounted warrior are explored through an immersive exhibit gallery full of interactive encounters.
+The gallery also features vehicle displays with tanks, tank destroyers, aircraft, and modern-day fighting vehicles all displayed in dynamic scenes portraying real life actions.
+Visitors can experience educational and interpretive programming, special events, and rotating exhibits that further explore untold stories of Soldiers’ lives to include the personal, social, and cultural challenges they overcame in service to our Nation.